QuarkNerd/blog/ceberhardt/_posts/2015-04-28-reactive-cocoa-3-continued.md

 My previous blog post [took a first look at ReactiveCocoa 3.0 (RC3)](http://blog.scottlogic.com/2015/04/24/first-look-reactive-cocoa-3.html), where I described the new `Signal` interface, and the pipe forward operator.
 In this blog post I continue my exploration of the RC3 APIs and turn my attention to signal producers.
 I also discuss a few points around the overall clarity of the new ReactiveCocoa APIs.

 If you've used ReactiveCocoa before you might have come across the concept of hot and cold signals.
 The distinction between the two has been a source of confusion, partly because the two concepts are represented by the same type, `RACSignal`.
-The ReactiveCocoa design guidelines [recommend naming conventions](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/swift-development/Documentation/DesignGuidelines.md#use-descriptive-declarations-for-methods-and-properties-that-return-a-signal) for distinguishing between hot and cold signals, however they are pretty subtle!

 With RC3 the difference between these two concepts is made much more explicit by representing each with a different type (`Signal` and `SignalProducer`), and a subtle difference in operation naming (you observe a signal but start a signal producer).
 With RC3 the confusing terms 'hot' and 'cold' have disappeared completely.